signaldust/bunny-jit/README.md

 that is good enough to make dynamic code-generation worth the trouble.

-It is primarily intended for generating run-time specialized code, especially where this can give significant performance advantages, so we spend some time on optimization, but because we're still aiming at interactive uses we try not to go crazy heuristics.
-Instead we aim to find a set of general optimizations that always lead to a fixed-point.
+It is primarily intended for generating run-time specialized code, especially where this can give significant performance advantages, so we're willing to spend some time on optimization, but because we're still aiming at interactive uses we try not to go crazy heuristics and we try to be efficient about it.
+We aim to find a set of general optimizations that are reasonably efficient and always lead to a fixed-point.
 This rules out optimizations such as loop-unrolling where profitability is not clear.

 It can also be used as a backend for custom languages.
 It might not be great for